Physics and Astrophysics: Physical Sciences

 Third year

-You will study the Physics of quantum systems, electromagnetism and of collective behaviours underpinning condensed matter and the electronic and physical structure of materials as well as the Astrophysics of galaxies and stars and observational astrophysical and spectroscopic analysis techniques with specialised laboratories in astrophysical data analysis.
+You will study the physics of quantum systems, electromagnetism and of collective behaviours underpinning condensed matter.
+You will also study the electronic and physical structure of materials, as well as the astrophysics of galaxies and stars.
+This will be paired with learning about observational astrophysical and spectroscopic analysis techniques using specialised laboratories in astrophysical data analysis.
 Options include computational physics, experimental techniques and semiconductor physics and devices.
-The experimental programme of advanced laboratory experiments in the JS year also has a major emphasis on developing your science communication skills.
+The experimental programme of advanced laboratory experiments in the third year also has a major emphasis on developing your science communication skills.
 You will also broaden your studies by taking Trinity Elective modules in non-science subjects.

 Fourth year

 Many of our students undertake research internships in Trinity or other universities during the summer vacation.
-Our students have won scholarships to work in research laboratories between 3rd and 4th year from the Dublin Institute for Advanced Studies, Armagh Observatory, or the Dutch research agency ASTRON amongst others.
+Our students have won scholarships to work in research laboratories between third and fourth years from the Dublin Institute for Advanced Studies, Armagh Observatory, or the Dutch research agency ASTRON amongst others.
 Information on the year abroad programme for second- or third-year students, and a list of partner universities, can be found at: https://www.tcd.ie/study/study-abroad/outbound/

 Course Details